11 dead after engine fell off UPS plane that crashed and exploded in Kentucky

 Jeff Guzzetti, a former federal crash investigator, said a number of things could have caused the fire as the UPS plane was rolling down the runway.

 “It could have been the engine partially coming off and ripping out fuel lines.
 Or it could have been a fuel leak igniting and then burning the engine off.
-It’s just too soon to tell,” said Guzzetti who investigated crashes for the NTSB and the Federal Aviation Administration.
+It’s just too soon to tell,” Guzzetti said.

 He said the crash bears a lot of similarities to one in 1979 when the left engine fell off an American Airlines jet as it was departing Chicago’s O’Hare International Airport, killing 273 people.